 Look for a Car

 Now that you've established your budget and secured funding, it's time to actually start looking for a car.
 You can shop at dealerships, but don't be afraid to look in the classifieds and other online sources.
 You can find some great deals through these sources.

 However, if you do decide to purchase your car from a private seller, you should always have your car inspected by a mechanic you trust before purchasing it.
 A good mechanic can tell if the car has been in an accident, been totaled, or if there are any other major problems with the vehicle.

 This step is essential if you are buying from a private seller.
-If the seller seems reluctant to let you take the car to a mechanic, this should be a red flag.
+Remember, if the seller seems reluctant to let you take the car to a mechanic, that's a red flag.
 Also, be sure to educate yourself on the differences between buying a new and used car.

 Finish Filling Out the Loan Information